 An official Path Through History Site!
-Thacher State Park, is situated along the Helderberg Escarpment, one of the richest fossil-bearing formations in the world.
-Even as it safeguards six miles of limestone cliff-face, rock-strewn slopes, woodland and open fields, the park provides a marvelous panorama of the Hudson-Mohawk Valleys and the Adirondack and Green Mountains.
-The park has volleyball courts, playgrounds, ball fields and numerous picnic areas with nine reservable shelters as well as a visitor's center.
+Thacher State Park is situated along the Helderberg Escarpment, one of the richest fossil-bearing formations in the world.
+Even as it safeguards six miles of limestone cliff-face, rock-strewn slopes, woodland, and open fields, the park provides a marvelous panorama of the Hudson-Mohawk Valleys and the Adirondack and Green Mountains.
+The park has volleyball courts, playgrounds, ball fields, and numerous picnic areas with nine reservable shelters as well as a visitor's center.
 Interpretive programs are offered year-round, including guided tours of the famous Indian Ladder Trail.
-There are over twelve additional miles of trails for summer hiking and mountain biking, and winter cross-country skiing, snowshoeing, hiking, and snowmobiling.
-The Emma Treadwell Thacher Nature Center is located 2 miles from the park on Thompson's Lake.
-The center opened in July 2001 and offers exhibits, interactive displays, trails for hiking and skiing, and educational programs.
+There are more than 12 additional miles of trails for summer hiking and mountain biking, and winter cross-country skiing, snowshoeing, hiking, and snowmobiling.
+The Emma Treadwell Thacher Nature Center is located two miles from the park on Thompson's Lake.
+The center offers exhibits, interactive displays, trails for hiking and skiing, and educational programs.